-A Nigerian designer-duo with a brand tagline that reads ‘Conceived in Nigeria’ are showing how bespoke tailoring and clean fits are not just exclusive to the UK.
+A Nigerian designer-duo with a brand tagline that reads ‘Conceived in Nigeria’ is showing how bespoke tailoring and clean fits are not just exclusive to the UK.
 They are taking Africa and the rest of the world by storm, with their cultural twist on the conventional three-piece suits and tuxes.
 Here lies the blueprint the Okunoren twins have laid out: how to showcase African authenticity to the rest of the world.

 After releasing summer hit ‘Mama Cita’ with Wizkid in 2016, Tinie Tempah took a visit to the motherland and documents it for his vlog.
 Episode: “Disturbing Nigeria”.
 We get a quick glimpse of his stay with Wiz, the sandy beaches, street food chop bars and love from the area boys.

 Most importantly, Tinie’s cameraman scopes over a peculiar white decadent building.
 It’s not exactly a house, but very quaint…like a Savile row boutique.
 Low candelabras and chandeliers hang from the ceiling, along with a stuffed deer.
 The place is lavished with antique furniture like a British private members club…situated right in the middle of swelteringly tropical Ikoyi, Lagos.
 Unusual, nevertheless intriguing.

 Tinie was actually paying a visit to the flagship store of the renowned in-house tailors Okunoren.
 The décor begins to make much more sense when the clothing comes into shot.
 On display are conservative double-breasted, wide-lapelled, three-piece suits with immaculate bow ties that you’d expect to see on Prince Charles.
 A pricy mouthful.